Alukobeth/Mexico-Restaurant-Rating/README.md

 ![](marital.JPG)

-76 of those consumers are single while 7 are married.
+In San Luis Potosi, 76 of those consumers are single while 7 are married.
 The other 3 cities had more single consumers than married.
 In fact, the difference in number between single and married is high.
 This already points to single people as the group that patronized most restaurants.

 ## Consumers Demography